 So, what are director’s loan accounts?

 Although the money in your limited company bank account doesn’t technically belong to you, you do have access to it through something called a director’s loan.

 Essentially, HMRC defines a director’s loan as money taken from your company that isn’t either:

-So if you take money out for any other reason then the amount must be recorded in your personal DLA.
-At the end of your company’s financial year, depending on your activity you’ll either owe the company money or the company will owe you money.
+So if you take money out for any other reason, the amount must be recorded in your personal DLA.
+At the end of your company’s financial year, depending on your activity, you’ll either owe the company money or the company will owe you money.
 This should be recorded as an asset or a liability in the balance sheet of your company’s annual accounts.